Visual Narratives & Hand-Stitching

-The next workshop in this series will focus on creating visual narratives through hand-stitching and will be facilitated by artist Frances Dorsey.
-Participants will learn several simple hand-stitching techniques using found fabrics.
+In this workshop, facilitated by artist Frances Dorsey, participants will learn several simple hand-stitching techniques using found fabrics.
 Frances will guide participants in exploring how to use a seemingly random selection of textiles to carefully build a visual narrative, creating something meaningful from scraps.
 The results may be a beautifully mended and repaired garment, a wall piece, a 3D form, or something else.
 Participants may wish to use their own fabric, needles and thread but these materials will also be provided by MSVU Art Gallery, so participants will have a range of supplies to choose from.

 Frances Dorsey has worked in her studio while teaching at NSCAD until retirement.
 Now she is in the studio full time, weaving, dyeing and printing cloth, sewing and constructing baskets.
 A growing appreciation for the fragility of the natural world has led to an investigation of plant life and the denizens of the soil.
 For some time, she has been working with local plants, clays, ferrous rocks, etc. to see how broad a palette of local colour might be.
 Through experimentation some kind of sensibility about terroir colour begins to emerge.
 The current work investigates seeds as metaphor as well as object, and the woods as subject as well as idea.
 Concurrently she works with found, used fabric and stitches together collage/assemblage pieces that follow some kind of narrative.
 Her work has been shown nationally and internationally and is in private and public collections including the Canada Council Art Bank, the Nova Scotia Art Bank, the Cambridge Galleries Contemporary Fibre Collection, and the Mount Saint Vincent University permanent collection.